 6. Do swimming, kayaking and canoeing

-Ever wonder what it is like swimming in the cleanest lake in the Philippines?
+Ever wonder what it’s like swimming in the cleanest lake in the Philippines?
 Well, you are actually permitted to do so, albeit with caution.
-Swimming is great to observe Lake Holon and its God-given beauty.
-Note that you can only do it during daytime and swimming after dark is prohibited for safety reasons.
-It is also advisable that you have the proper gears for protection so make sure to add them to your must-bring items.
+Swimming is a great way to observe Lake Holon and its natural beauty.
+Note that you can only swim during the daytime, as swimming after dark is prohibited for safety reasons.
+It is also advisable to have the proper gear for protection, so make sure to add them to your must-bring items.

-If you’re not really interested in swimming, you can also try kayaking.
-Enjoy the fresh air and water without any trace of littering and pollution while paddling in a kayak through Lake Holon.
-A kayak can be rented at just P200 per head.
+If you’re not interested in swimming, you can try kayaking instead.
+Enjoy the fresh air and water, free from littering and pollution, while paddling in a kayak on Lake Holon.
+A kayak can be rented for just P200 per head.

-Now, tourists who don’t like to do either of both may choose to do boating.
+For those who prefer not to swim or kayak, you can choose to go boating.
 Canoeing provides a fantastic view of Lake Holon.
-There’s not a lot of effort here.
-You just need to relax and enjoy sight-seeing.
-There is just nothing quite like enjoying nature’s splendor and seeing with your own eyes its reflection on the surface.
+There’s not a lot of effort involved; you just need to relax and enjoy the sightseeing.
+There’s nothing quite like enjoying nature’s splendor and seeing its reflection on the surface.

 Canoeing is available at Station 5.